On This Page

 How will I know when AMR is open?

-We will send you an email with a link to AMR.
-We’ll also announce the opening in the News section of this website, The Standard, Quality Practice and on our Facebook page.
-(Consider liking our Facebook page to receive updates about renewal and other important information.)
+We sent you an email with a link to AMR.
+We also announced the opening in the News section of this website, The Standard, Quality Practice and on our Facebook page.
+(Consider following our Facebook page to receive updates about renewal and other important information.)

 Go to Maintain Your Membership and log in with your email address and password.